adamfranco/harmoni/README.txt

 Current Version Notes
 ---------------------
-This release fixes an issue with Authorization settings for members of groups the ids of which contain quotes.
+This release fixes a few minor issues that were causing problems with Segue.

 Downloads